-This is a core module on the MSc/PGDip Clinical Trials programme.
-It is available as an optional module on the PGCert when taken alongside the following modules:
+This is a short course on the MSc/PGDip Clinical Trials programme.
+It is available as an optional course on the PGCert when taken alongside the following:

 - Rationale for Clinical Trials, Key Concepts and Features

 - Preparation and Set-up for a Clinical Trial

 It can also be taken on a stand-alone basis.

 This short course will provide students with an in-depth understanding of the fundamentals of the project management of trials and the impact of effective and efficient communication with all key players.
 It will explore the processes which must be implemented to monitor recruitment, data integrity and participant safety.
 The course will also focus on the regulatory requirements that must be adhered to for different types of ongoing trials, and strategies for the management of non-compliances and amendments to the project plan.

 The short course involves a variety of teaching methods, including lectures, seminars, tutorials, practical classes/workshops and guided independent study.

 - Determine the factors that may contribute to the success or failure of a trial project plan and devise a plan which has the flexibility to successfully adapt to change.

 - Evaluate the ongoing risks associated with different types of trial and propose risk adaptive techniques to mitigate such risks.